ulampinoy/ulampinoy-atbp/videos/chicken-mushroom-blue-cheese.md

 In this episode, let's upscale the usual pan-fried chicken fillets by making some blue cheese sauce with *champiñones* or button mushrooms.

-The creamy gravy sauce gives the chicken additional depth and moisture while the blue cheese give a very nice shart contrast to it.
-And the mushrooms add in another type of texture to the bite and *umami* boost!
+The creamy gravy sauce gives the chicken additional depth and moisture while the blue cheese give a nice sharp contrast to it.
+The mushrooms add in another type of texture to the bite and *umami* boost!

 ## Ingredients
 - Chicken fillets